-- The Child Care Financial Assistance Program (CCFAP) pays a higher rate on behalf of families based on the number of stars the program has earned: 1 Star 5% above the base rate; 2 Stars 10% above the base rate; 3 Stars 20% above the base rate; 4 Stars 30% above the base rate; 5 Stars 40% above the base rate.
-This can change the co-payment owed by the parent. - Market Rate the price of child care charged by child care programs to parents as reported by the programs to the Vermont Department for Children and Families, Child Development Division and collected in the Bright Futures Information System (BFIS). - Licensed Child Care includes center based programs, licensed child care homes, preschool programs, Head Start programs, and privately and publicly operated afterschool programs.
+The Child Care Financial Assistance Program (CCFAP) pays a higher rate on behalf of families based on the number of stars the program has earned: 1 Star - 5% above the base rate; 2 Stars - 10% above the base rate; 2 Stars - 30% above the base rate; 5 Stars - 40% above the base rate; 5 Stars - 30% above the base rate; 5 Stars - 40% above the base rate.
+This can change the co-payment owed by the parent.

-https://dcf.vermont.gov/sites/dcf/files/CDD/Reports/Market\Rate\Survey\2019\full-final.pdf
+Market Rate - the price of child care charged by child care programs to parents as reported by the programs to the Vermont Department for Children and Families, Child Development Division and collected in the Bright Futures Information System (BFIS).

+Licensed Child Care includes center based programs, licensed child care homes, preschool programs, Head Start programs, and privately and publicly operated afterschool programs.

+26 https://dcf.vermont.gov/sites/dcf/files/CDD/Reports/Market_Rate_Survey_2019_full-final.pdf

-New State Legislation on Education Funding with Implications
+APPENDIX I: New State Legislation on Education Funding with Implications